kshyun28/60-days-of-solana/README.md

 ## Setup

-For initial setup of dependencies required for Solana program development, follow the [day 1 tutorial](day_1/README.md).
+For the initial setup of dependencies required for Solana program development, follow the [day 1 tutorial](day_1/README.md).

 Then for creating a new Anchor project: